ritchiee1/911-Calls-Analysis-exploring-public-safety-data/README.md

 README.md
 # 911 Calls Analysis Project

-## Topic
-Analysis of Emergency 911 Calls to Uncover Patterns and Insights using google colab
+A Python project analysing a dataset containing Emergency 911 Calls, to Uncover Patterns and Insights

 ## Table of Contents
 1. [Project Scope](#project-scope)